 Institutional review board statement: TCGA is a public database.
 The patients involved in the database have obtained ethical approval.
 Users can download relevant data for free for research and publish relevant articles.
 Our study was based on open-source data, so there are no statements on ethics approval and consent.

-Informed consent statement: Our study is based on open-source data, so there are no statements on informed consent
+Informed consent statement: Our study is based on open-source data, so there are no statements on informed consent.

 Conflict-of-interest statement: All authors declare that they have no competing interests to disclose.